 Sawston Village College believes that early identification is essential if progress and attainment are to be maximised.
-Therefore the SENCO will use a variety of methods to identify possible SEN/D including:
+Therefore, the SENDCO will use a variety of methods to identify possible SEN/D including:

-- KS2 data from SATs - Whole cohort literacy screening - CAT scores in year 7 for students who have not taken SATS or have been identified as experiencing difficulties with learning - Reading/spelling ages of year 7 pupils causing concern (a reading age of below 10.00 years would be highlighted) - Feedback from Heads of House, teachers and teaching assistants - Parental or pupil concerns - Tracking individual pupil progress over time, both academic and mental, emotional and social - Close liaison with feeder schools prior to transfer
+- KS2 data from SATs - Whole cohort literacy screening in years 7 and 8 - A range of SEND specific screeners - CAT scores in year 7 for students who have not taken SATS or have been identified as experiencing difficulties with learning - Reading/spelling ages of pupils causing concern (a reading age of below 10.00 years would be highlighted) - Feedback from Heads of House/Year Leads, teachers and teaching assistants - Parental or pupil concerns - Tracking individual pupil progress over time, both academic and mental, emotional and social - Close liaison with feeder schools prior to transfer - Information from any previous schools

-- Information from any previous schools - Information from other specialist services and external professionals working with the young person.
+• Information from other specialist services and external professionals working with the young person.